English Americans: Cuisine

 Some English foods appear similar to American dishes but are prepared or used differently.
 For example, baked beans on toast are commonly eaten for breakfast or as a quick comfort meal in England.
 Broiled tomatoes are also a typical breakfast item.
 "Mushy peas" are dried marrowfat peas cooked into a soft mush, often served like mashed potatoes.
 What Americans call "potato chips" are known as "crisps" in England, while English "chips" refer to what Americans call "French fries."
 In England, cider usually means alcoholic "hard cider," unlike in the United States where it often refers to pressed apple juice.
 Additionally, tea in England can mean both a drink and a type of meal.
 "High tea" is a more formal dinner with a wide variety of dishes, whereas "low tea" is an afternoon snack featuring cakes, scones, biscuits, small sandwiches, fruit, and cheese served with tea and other beverages.
 English scones are more like sweet baking-powder biscuits rather than the cake-like cookies common in the U.S., and "biscuits" in England are what Americans call cookies.

-Some dishes considered to have English origins in the United States include roast beef with Yorkshire pudding, beef Wellington, dessert trifles, bangers and mash and fish and chips.
-Other distinctly English products available in the U.S. include Weetabix breakfast cereal, Marmite, marmalade, Nutella, clotted cream, treacle and Cadbury's chocolate.
+Some dishes and foods considered to have English origins in the United States include roast beef with Yorkshire pudding, Beef Wellington, dessert trifles, bangers and mash, shepherd’s pie, scones, porridge (oatmeal), English muffins, custard, Christmas pudding, fish and chips, and the Thanksgiving dinner.
+Other distinctly English products available include digestive biscuits, teacakes, fruit loafs, mustards, gravy, jams, honey, cheeses, Branston Pickle, English-style bacon and sausages, pasties, many meat pies, and Walkers crisps.
+Weetabix breakfast cereal, Marmite, marmalade, Nutella, clotted cream, treacle and Cadbury's chocolate are also popular.